Publisher: AK Press

 "For far too long the violence/nonviolence debate has been mired in abstract pontification and muddled terminology.
 Finally, we have Ben Case's incisive and meticulously researched analysis that captures the contextual utility of violent forms of resistance.
 Street Rebellion is truly a must-read for every activist and social movement scholar."

 —Mark Bray, author of Antifa: The Anti-Fascist Handbook

 "Street Rebellion strikes a precise blow to the current accepted dichotomy between violence and nonviolence and flips the entire field of civil resistance on its head.
-Ben Case has eloquently returned riots to their rightful place in the history of modern social movements.
-It's more than a 'must read', it's a must be read and reread for years to come."
+Ben Case has eloquently returned riots to their rightful place in the history of modern social movements."

 —Akin Olla, contributing writer at The Guardian and host of This is The Revolution Podcast

 "In this significant contribution, Case shows how riots make a difference.
 Essential reading for anyone who thought that the violence-non-violence debate was over."

 —Lesley Wood, author of Crisis and Control: The Militarization of Protest Policing